 For an arbitrary normalization of the bulk conformal Killing vector, the conjugate quantities in the boundary first law depend on the surface gravity and on the subregion size as follows

 and the boundary energy variation is given by

 which is dual to the matter Hamiltonian variation in the bulk, cf. equation \eqref{eq:hamvarcft}.
 Thus, different normalizations of the surface gravity correspond to different forms of the first law of differential entropy.
-In the rest of the paper we choose $\kappa=2\pi$ for convenience.
+Notice though that all `thermodynamic' quantities in \eqref{eq:blablabla} and \eqref{eq:blblabla} are proportional to the surface gravity, so $\kappa$ is just some arbitrary normalization of the first law which can also be left out (corresponding to the choice $\kappa=1$).
+Finally, we would like to mention that the first law of differential entropy can be formulated in a $\kappa$~independent way, by multiplying \eqref{eq:finalcftfirstlaw} with the inverse temperature $\beta =1/ T$,

+The dimensionless product $\beta \delta E$ and the conjugate quantities $\tilde \nu = \beta \nu$ and $\tilde \mu = \beta \mu$ now do not depend on $\kappa. $ This formulation of the first law of differential entropy is similar to the first law of entanglement, $\delta \langle K_\xi \rangle = \delta S$, applied to thermodynamic systems which admit a (conformal) Killing vector $\xi$ (see section \ref{subsec:comparefirstlaws}).
+For those systems the modular Hamiltonian is equal to product of the inverse temperature and the (conformal) Killing Hamiltonian, $ K_\xi = \beta H_\xi$.
+The modular Hamiltonian does not depend on the normalization of $\xi$, but the inverse temperature and Killing Hamiltonian do, just like $\beta$ and $E$ in \eqref{eq:newblalbla} depend on an arbitrary normalization but their product does not.
+However, for the first law of differential entropy we do not have a physical interpretation of the product of the inverse temperature and the energy, like the modular Hamiltonian.
+Therefore, in the rest of the paper we adhere to the formulation \eqref{eq:finalcftfirstlaw} of the first law, and we choose $\kappa=2\pi$ for convenience.